hashicorp/hcp-terraform-operator/charts/terraform-cloud-operator/README.md

   Make changes _only_ in the README.md.gotmpl file and then run `make helm-docs` to generate the README.md file.
 -->

+> **Warning**
+> In upcoming releases, we shall proceed with renaming this project to HCP Terraform Operator for Kubernetes or simply HCP Terraform Operator.
+This measure is necessary in response to the recent announcement of [The Infrastructure Cloud](https://www.hashicorp.com/blog/introducing-the-infrastructure-cloud).
+>
+> The most noticeable change you can expect in version 2.6.0 is the renaming of this repository and related resources, such as the Helm chart and Docker Hub names.
+>
+> Please follow the changelogs for updates.

 # Installation

 Use the option `--version VERSION` with `helm install` and `helm upgrade` commands to specify the version you want to install.